Quia Sum, Cogito: Chapter 8

 I have a hard time blaming her for the system she’s working in, so I let out a genuine chuckle of comfort.
 “Ha.
 Sounds good.
 I’ll talk to you later.”
 The chat ends as I walk into the untamed garden to get something to hold me over until brunch? lunch?
 I wonder if they even keep track of meals here.

 As I step onto the plot, the stats about the area show how much can be taken before the growth will fall out of balance.
 Even though the area obviously lacks a curator, there is a division between some of the sections showing that care has been taken on some level to keep the area thriving.
-Looking at the peach tree, the AR shows the same creeping profiles on each fruit showing the virtual infection has spread to non-sentient life, giving them an anthropomorphized existence.
+Looking at the peach tree, the AR shows the same creeping profiles on each fruit.
+The virtual infection has spread to non-sentient life, giving them an anthropomorphized existence.
 I avoid the ones that aren’t ready and the ones that have been identified as off limits, instead picking one of the peaches that is identified to be ripe.

 Talking half to myself I mumble “I’m sure they would”, to which he gives me an odd look and I speak more directly to him.
 “I’ve talked to some people while I’ve been here, but – and I don’t want to offend – you don’t seem to fit in.”